 The more people use a word the more chance it has of getting into the dictionary.
 Check out these ones, if you like them, use them, and they could end up in the dictionary!

-Even better, if you are feeling creative, how about inventing one yourself.
-Post it here in the comments and if enough people like it and use it, who knows…it could get in the dictionary!
+Even better, if you are feeling creative, how about inventing one yourself, if enough people like it and use it, who knows…it could get in the dictionary!

 Well I’m going to chillax now, until next time 😉